AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/faq.md

 ## What is the latency between when a hit is collected by Adobe and when it appears in Livestream?

-Latency for Livestream data will typically range between 20 seconds and 5 minutes on a regular cadence, pending dependencies:

-Livestream data can be impacted by other factors:
+Latency for Livestream data will typically range between 20 seconds and 5 minutes on a regular cadence, pending dependencies.
+Livestream data can be impacted by factors, including:

 *	When the report suite is configured with A4T, the time range typically increases by 10 minutes, because Livestream is dependent upon upstream processing.
 *	In other rare cases where collection and/or processing takes longer than normal upstream, this also impacts the processing for Livestream.